CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Introduction

-On a glance, we deliver the following contributions: \begin{compactitem} \item For the first time, explore \emph{RGB-X semantic segmentation} in four multi-modal sensing data combinations. \item Rethink cross-modal fusion from a generalization perspective and consider that comprehensive cross-modal interactions should be provided to generalize across diverse modalities. \item Propose an RGB-X semantic segmentation framework \emph{CMX} with \emph{cross-modal feature rectification} and \emph{feature fusion} modules, intertwining cross-attention and mixed channel embedding for enhanced global reasoning with transformers. \item Investigate representations of polarimetric- and event data, indicating the optimal path to follow for reaching robust multi-modal semantic segmentation. \item Establish an RGB-Event semantic segmentation benchmark to assess dense-sparse data fusion.
-Our general method achieves state-of-the-art performances on eight datasets, covering five RGB-D benchmarks, as well as RGB-T, RGB-P, and RGB-E sensing data combinations. \end{compactitem}
+At a glance, we deliver the following contributions: \begin{compactitem} \item {For the first time, we explore \emph{RGB-X semantic segmentation} in five types of multi-modal sensing data combinations, including RGB-Depth, RGB-Thermal, RGB-Polarization, RGB-Event, and RGB-LiDAR.} \item {We rethink multi-modality fusion from a generalization perspective and prove that comprehensive cross-modal interaction is crucial for the unification of fusion across diverse modalities.} \item We propose an RGB-X semantic segmentation framework \emph{CMX} with \emph{cross-modal feature rectification} and \emph{feature fusion} modules, intertwining cross-attention and mixed channel embedding for enhanced global reasoning. \item {We investigate different representations of polarimetric- and event data and indicate the optimal path to follow for reaching robust multi-modal semantic segmentation.} \item {An RGB-Event semantic segmentation benchmark is established to assess dense-sparse data fusion, and is incorporated into the RGB-X semantic segmentation.} \end{compactitem}